KusionStack/kusion/docs/cmd/en/kusion_deps.md

 ### Examples

 ```
-  # List all the KCL files that are dependent by the given focus paths
+  # List all the KCL files that are dependent on the given focus paths
   kusion deps --focus path/to/focus1 --focus path/to/focus2

   # List all the projects that depend on the given focus paths